neil314159/portfolio-project-2/README.md

 * [Google Fonts](https://fonts.google.com/)
 	* Google Fonts was used to browse a number of options and select the Sora font as being suitable for the project.
 * [Balsamiq](https://balsamiq.com/wireframes/)
-	* Balsamiq was used to explore initial designs for the site and develop wireframe models of the layout.
+	* Before starting coding, Balsamiq was used to lay out the site and refine the design.
 * [clrs.cc](https://clrs.cc)
     * This site provided a pallette of suitable colours for a modern website which were then adjusted for my project.
 * [MacOS Preview](https://support.apple.com/guide/preview/welcome/mac)